leaberry/jekyll-udpl/newshooters/index.md

 * You are never timed on holstering your firearm and holstering is frequently when people have accidents.
 Take your time holstering your firearm, look at the holster, make sure your shirt or sweater isn't in the way.
 Make sure your finger is off the trigger and along the side of the firearm.

 * Breaking the muzzle safety points.
 Each stage has either muzzle safety cones or an imaginary 180 degree line.
 Sometimes while reloading or moving you might twist the gun.
 If you move the muzzle past the limits you will be disqualified.

 ## General Match Info

 All UDPL matches score based on time taken to shoot the match and accuracy of the shooting.
 Generally 0.5-2.5 seconds are added to the time for every shot that isn't as accurate as it could be.
 IDPA matches use more advanced scoring but the basics are the same.
 Shoot fast and be accurate.

+### Match Etiquette

+* Don't jump ahead of another squad.
+This causes all sorts of problems.
+Instead help the squad tape and reset so they go faster and have your safety officer take their shooters that have already shot and move to the next stage.

+* Don't leave trash lying around.
+You brought it in, you carry it out.

+* Don't be lazy.
+Shooting the match involves more than just shooting.
+Unless you are the current shooter or the next shooter you should be helping with taping and reset.
+If you can't tape and reset bring someone who will for you and is not shooting.

 ### Membership and Match Fees